deathica/MiscPythonProjects/Caesar Cypher/Readme.md

-This is a simple Python 3 Shift Cypher/Decypherer using TKinter to create the GUI and is entirely interactable for cyphering and decyphering.
+This is a simple Python 3 Shift Cypher/Decypherer using TKinter to create the GUI and is easily interactable for shift cyphering and decyphering.